lwear/FirebaseTicTacToe/README.md

 ### If you have any questions, issues, or concerns about the code, please create an issue [here](https://github.com/lwear/FirebaseTicTacToe/issues/new)

 TASK 1: Start a basic Firebase project using the Firebase Command Line Interface and host it on a local server.
   1. Download the base code for this project. ****Note to self: need to test code in this project to make sure it will work****
   2. Store the code on your local machine in a folder.
 This folder will now be referred to as your "project folder."
   3. Go to <https://firebase.google.com/> and setup your account.
   4. Create a new project, don't enable Google Analytics.
-Add a web app and select hosting.
-Register app.
+Add a web app and select "Firebase hosting".
+Click "Register app".
-  5. The Firebase site will provice you with some html scripts under the title **Firebase SDK Snippet**.
-Select CDN and copy and paste the code into the bottom of the `<body>` tag in `index.html`.
+  5. The Firebase site will provice you with some html scripts under the title **Add Firebase SDK**.
+Ignore it for now.
+Also ignore Installing the Firebase CLI (you do this in the next step) and you can also ignore the "Deploy to Firebase Hosting".
+Click "continue to the console".
+  6. Leave the Firebase website for now.
-  6. Install the Firebase Command Line Interface (CLI).
+  7. Install the Firebase Command Line Interface (CLI).
 On Windows, follow the [npm instructions for Windows](https://firebase.google.com/docs/cli#windows-npm)
      After downloading and installing Node.js, run Windows Powershell on your local machine, and install the Firebase CLI using `npm install -g firebase-tools`
   7. In PowerShell, navigate to your project folder using the change directory command:  `cd "H:\Documents\webdev12\myprojectfolder"`
   8. Now run `firebase login` to sign into your Firebase account.